-Feds to detail charges in $60M Ohio public corruption case
+Ohio House speaker, 4 others arrested in $60M bribery case

+U.S. Attorney David DeVillers’ office would not discuss details of the case, which it planned to outline at a briefing later Tuesday.

+Also arrested were Householder adviser Jeffrey Longstreth, longtime Statehouse lobbyist Neil Clark, former Ohio Republican Party chairman and consultant Matthew Borges and Juan Cespedes, co-founder of The Oxley Group in Columbus, the person told The Associated Press.
+They requested anonymity because they were not authorized to discuss the case.
+A sixth person was also sought, the person said.

-COLUMBUS, Ohio (AP) — FBI agents were at the farm of Ohio House Speaker Larry Householder on Tuesday morning, hours ahead of a planned announcement of a $60 million bribe investigation by federal prosecutors.
+FBI agents were at the farm of Ohio House Speaker Larry Householder on Tuesday morning, hours ahead of the government’s planned announcement.

 FBI agents were carrying out “law enforcement activity” on Householder’s property in Glenford in southeastern Ohio, FBI spokesman Todd Lindgren said, without providing details.
 The Perry County Sheriff’s Office also confirmed it was assisting the FBI at Householder’s farm.

-Lindgren noted the upcoming news conference by the U.S. Attorney for the Southern District of Ohio, David DeVillers, whose office planned to announce “charges related to $60 million bribe to state official & associates.”
+Lindgren noted the upcoming news conference by DeVillers, whose office planned to announce “charges related to $60 million bribe to state official & associates.”

-A message was left with Householder.
-The Republican is in his second stint as House speaker following his tenure in the same position in the from 2001 to 2004.
+Messages were left with Householder at home and at the House communications office.
+The Republican is in his second stint as House speaker following his tenure in the same position from 2001 to 2004.

 Householder, a veteran lawmaker, returned to state politics in 2016 after leaving more than a decade ago because of term limits.